ngalaiko/galaiko.rocks/src/lib/posts/blog/hello-indieweb.md

 The footer of this article contains a list of received webmentions, and I've already sent one!

+## Update

+Support for webmentions was successfully removed, since I do not use it :)

 [webmentions]: https://indieweb.org/Webmention
 [indieweb]: https://indieweb.org
 [microsub]: https://indieweb.org/Microsub